-If students are looking to enroll in college courses while still in high school, three options are available:
+If students are looking to enroll in college courses while still in high school, there are options available:

-- High School Special Program: available for juniors or seniors.
-The student/family is responsible for the cost of the courses.
+High School Special Program: The student/family is responsible for the cost of the courses.

-Typically must be a high school junior or senior in the top 25% of the class OR in the top 50% of their class with an ACT composite of 24 or greater (SAT equivalent).
-If the student doesn't meet the above criteria, he/she will need to apply as an Exception Enrollment Student.
-Usually a high school student who can provide substantial and convincing letters of recommendation and/or data demonstrating high ability in a specific area of University study.
-(Send the documentation with your PI-8700/PI-8900 form.)
+Typically must be a high school junior or senior in the top 25% of the class OR in the top 50% of their class with an ACT composite of 24 or greater (SAT total of 1160 or greater).
+If the high school student doesn't meet the above criteria, he/she will need to provide substantial and convincing letters of recommendation and/or data demonstrating high ability in a specific area of University study.
 For more information, contact the UW-Eau Claire Admission Office.

-Once admitted, Youth Options/Course Options/High School Special students will be contacted by Advising, Retention and Career Center to set up a meeting with an adviser.
+Once admitted, High School Special students will be contacted by Advising, Retention and Career Center to set up a meeting with an adviser.
 Placement tests may be required before meeting with an adviser.
-Youth Options/Course Options/High School Special students are limited to twelve credits per semester and must meet the academic standards of the University (see Academic Standing and Progress).
-Youth Option/Course Options/High School Special students register during special student registration on a space available basis.
+High School Special students are limited to twelve credits per semester and must meet the academic standards of the University (see Academic Standing and Progress).
+High School Special students register during special student registration on a space available basis.

 Admission of Veterans